![]() |

 -------------------------------------------------------------------

-"Native American Heritage Day" from Wikipedia, the free encyclopedia—which is funded primarily through donations from millions of individuals around the world, including this blogger (I make a totally affordable monthly donation):
+"Native American Heritage Day" from Wikipedia, the free encyclopedia—which is funded primarily through donations from millions of individuals around the world, including this blogger (I make a totally affordable one-time donation if they are requesting donations when I am on their website):

 Native American Heritage Day is a civil holiday observed on the day after Thanksgiving in the United States.